Jesse Winker: Seattle Mariners

 On March 14, 2022, the Reds traded Winker and Eugenio Suárez to the Seattle Mariners in exchange for Justin Dunn, Jake Fraley, Brandon Williamson, and a player to be named later, which turned out to be Connor Phillips.
-The transaction was a cost-cutting measure that saved the franchise just under $36 million but was unpopular with Reds fans.
+The transaction was a cost-cutting measure that saved the franchise just under $36 million, and was unpopular with Reds fans.

 On April 24, Winker hit a walk-off single in the bottom of the 12th inning for his first walk-off as a member of the Mariners.
 Winker and the Mariners agreed to a two-year contract on June 16.

 During a June 26 game against the Los Angeles Angels at Angel Stadium, Winker was hit in the thigh by an alleged beanball from Angels pitcher Andrew Wantz.
 Winker proceeded to charge the Angels dugout and a bench-clearing brawl ensued.
-Winker first confronted injured Angels third baseman Anthony Rendon, and Rendon proceeded to strike Winker in the face with his left hand while wearing a cast on his right, then Winker later got into an altercation with Ryan Tepera.
+He first confronted injured Angels third baseman Anthony Rendon, and Rendon proceeded to strike Winker in the face with his left hand while wearing a cast on his right, then Winker later got into an altercation with Ryan Tepera.
 Winker was later seen arguing with Angels interim manager Phil Nevin shortly before another skirmish broke out near them.
 Winker, along with several other players from both the Mariners and Angels, was ejected from the game.
 Upon leaving the field, Winker flipped off the Angel Stadium crowd sitting behind the visitors' dugout, a gesture for which he later apologized.

-In 2022, Winker batted .219 with 14 home runs and 53 RBIs.
+In 2022, Winker batted .219/.344/.344 with 14 home runs and 53 RBIs, with a career-worst .688 OPS.
 After the season, he had surgery on his knee and his neck.

+In October 2022, Seattle Mariners beat writer Ryan Divish of the Seattle Times spoke about Winker's work ethic and future with the team.
+Asked why Winker wasn't with the team during an American League Division Series, Divish said: I think he was home....
+I think they probably just told him to go home....
+I think by the end of the season, it's what scouts call a tired act.
+I just think some of his teammates were done with him, were just tired of putting up with him.
+I think the team is frustrated with him.
+Everything that Mitch Haniger does to prepare for a game to get ready, Jesse Winker's kind of the opposite....
+I don't think he puts in the time to be better defensively or to have a better arm or any of the work that should be done....
+And it's noticeable.
+Players notice it....
+And once you lose your teammates, why be there?
+So there's gonna be some hard conversations either with Jesse from this front office, or they're just gonna move on.